Krishna3836/HerokuAppBannedDeployer/README.md

 # HerokuAppBannedDeployer

 ### IT IS MANDITORY TO FORK THIS REPO
-With this you can deploy repos that are banned/blacklisted by heroku in different platforms
+With this you can deploy repos that are banned/blacklisted by heroku like torrent, botkaca and etc in different platforms

 # Deploy Via